 Stock awards may be granted at an exercise price per share of not less than 100% of the fair market value at the date of grant.
-Stock awards granted are exercisable over a maximum term of 10 years from the date of grant and generally vest over a period of four years for employees and one year for directors of the Company's board Board and consultants.
+Stock awards granted are exercisable over a maximum term of 10 years from the date of grant and generally vest over a period of four years for employees and one year for directors of the Company's Board and consultants.

-As of June 30, 2023 September 30, 2023, there remain an additional 127 513,277 shares reserved for issuance under the 2021 Plan.
-Plan, as amended.
+As of September 30, 2023 March 31, 2024, there remain 513,277 205,108 shares reserved for issuance under the 2021 Plan, as amended.